 LEDs and Solid-state Lighting

-The Lighting Research Center (LRC) and ASSIST are making available a limited number of paid summer internship opportunities for undergraduate students from engineering, physics, science, architecture, or industrial design.
+Rensselaer's Lighting Research Center (LRC) and ASSIST are making available a limited number of paid summer internship opportunities for undergraduate students from engineering, physics, science, architecture, or industrial design.
 Selected students will participate in an intensive, eight-week education and research program focused on solid-state lighting.

 Undergraduate students from universities within the United States with at least a 3.0 grade point average who have completed at least three years of study in one of the following areas: